kamisou/app-basso-hoogerheide/INFO.md

 - **constants**: values used throught the application that won't change at runtime

 - **controllers**: As in MVC.
-They **MUST NOT** have any state other than _loading_ and _error_ for the asynchronous computations they execute.
+They **MUST NOT** have any state.
 Every user input action that doesn't depend on a `BuildContext` should be put in here.
 These controllers are provided through the application with the `Riverpod` library.

 - **data_objects**:
     - **input**: objects built from data coming from API requests and other sources.
 Used to introduce type safety in the codebase.
 All their fields **MUST BE** `final`.

     - **output**: objects built by the user and are sent in API requests and other servers.
 Used to introduce type safety in the codebase.
 All their fields **MUST BE** `final` and changes should be made through a `copyWith` method.
 Most importantly, they are coupled with a `ChangeNotifier` where the **BUSINESS LOGIC** and validation should go.
 These ChangeNotifiers are provided through the application with the `Riverpod` library.

+- **repository**: this is where `data_objects` are stored.
+They are coupled with `FutureProviders` that cache the computations of its asynchronous calls.
+Autodispose these values as needed.
+These are provided through the application with the `Riverpod` library.

 - **interface**: abstractions for external sources, such as the filesystem, file picking dialogs, rest APIs, etc.